-The DMA channel needs to know which peripheral target address to read from or write to, and when to do so.
-This information is configured in the DMA Channel x Peripheral Address register (DMAxPAD) and DMA Channel x IRQ Select register (DMAxREQ), respectively.
+The DMA Channel needs to know which peripheral target address to read from or write to, and when to do so.
+This information is configured in the DMA Channel x Peripheral Address Register (DMAxPAD) and DMA Channel x IRQ Select Register (DMAxREQ), respectively.

-Table 22-1 lists the values to be written to these registers to associate a particular peripheral with a given DMA channel.
+Table 22-1 shows which values should be written to these registers to associate a particular peripheral with a given DMA channel.